neeltheninja/ComfyUI-TempFileDeleter/README.md

 # TempCleaner Node for ComfyUI

 ## Overview
-This node is designed to streamline your workflow in ComfyUI by efficiently cleaning up temporary files at the end of each run, or wherever the node receives an input.
-This node takes the folder path of your temporary folder as input and can be connected to any node output.
+This node is designed to streamline your workflow in ComfyUI by efficiently cleaning up temporary files on each run.
+This node takes no input.
+You can specify "on" or "off" in the node itself, or just bypass to not use use it.

 ## Installation